-Allie’s love of travel has taken her all over the world on irreplaceable adventures.
-With her Tuesday Travel Tips on Instagram and her many posts about her adventures across the globe, she continues to pave the path for travelers in the allergy community.
+My love of travel has taken me all over the world on irreplaceable adventures.
+With my Tuesday Travel Tips on Instagram and many posts about my adventures across the globe, I continue to pave the path for travelers in the allergy community.
 My extensive knowledge of Italy has also led me to assist numerous families with safe travels throughout the country in my consultations.